 Peru has a welcoming climate in spring, summer, and fall.
 The winters get quite cold, although that certainly doesn’t deter hot springs bathing.
 With both indoor spas and resorts and outdoor sites catering to hikers, there’s something in the country for everyone.

-Learn more about visiting Peru on our sister site, Leisurely Lifestyle.
+Learn more about visiting Peru on our sister site, La Vida Nomad.